jdchart/jh-max/README.md

 - `randdev`: randomly deviate around a value.
 - `recorder`: a multichannel recorder with save explode routing options.
 - `simpleclock`: a signal-driven clock.
+- `dictbank`: build up a bank of dicts to query.

 ## JavaScript